 - Multiple queue types

-Standard queues, delayed queues, and priority queues are supported.
+Standard queues, delayed queues are supported.
 You can customize the parameters of a queue to meet various business needs.

 - Concurrent access requests